 TGax editor: Change 26.5.2.2.3 Padding for Trigger frame or frame containing TRS Control subfield as follows: (Track change on)

 (…existing texts…)

-An AP transmitting a Trigger frame that contains at least one User Info field with AID12 subfield set to 0 (i.e., an RA-RU for associated STAs) shall ensure that the number of bits following the last bit of SCH is at least LPAD,MAC as defined in Equation (26-1), which is based on the largest MinTrigProcTime of all associ-ated non-AP STAs, where SCH is the last User Info field with AID12 subfield equal to 0.
+An AP transmitting a Trigger frame that contains at least one User Info field with AID12 subfield set to 0 (i.e., an RA-RU for associated STAs) shall ensure that the number of bits following the last bit of SCH is at least LPAD,MAC as defined in Equation (26-1), which is based on the largest MinTrigProcTime of all associ-ated non-AP STAs, where SCH is the last User Info field with AID12 subfield equal to either 0 or 2046.

-An AP transmitting a Trigger frame that contains at least one User Info field with AID12 subfield set to 2045 (i.e., an RA-RU for unassociated non-AP STAs) should ensure that the number of bits following the last bit of SCH is at least 4 × NDBPS for a non-HT PPDU, HT PPDU or VHT PPDU, or NDBPS for an HE PPDU, where SCH is the last User Info field with AID12 subfield equal to 2045.
+An AP transmitting a Trigger frame that contains at least one User Info field with AID12 subfield set to 2045 (i.e., an RA-RU for unassociated non-AP STAs) should ensure that the number of bits following the last bit of SCH is at least 4 × NDBPS for a non-HT PPDU, HT PPDU or VHT PPDU, or NDBPS for an HE PPDU, where SCH is the last User Info field with AID12 subfield equal to either 2045 or 2046.

 (…existing texts…)